What happened to the first Brighton team to play at Withdean?

 Dave Cameron (Thomas 67)

-Perhaps the writing should have been on the wall after this debut against Mansfield.
-While all the Albion’s other strikers filled their boots – Newhouse with two, for crying out loud – Cameron didn’t trouble the scoreboard at all.
+Perhaps the writing should have been on the wall after Cameron’s debut against Mansfield.
+Whilst all the Albion’s other strikers filled their boots, Cameron failed to trouble the scoreboard at all.
 Summed it up, really.

 Aidan Newhouse playing for Brighton